-Global Health Initiative

-The Zimbabwe Global Health Strategy has been submitted and reflects two key priority areas for GHI in Zimbabwe which are the integrated health service delivery with a particular emphasis on women and children and building the capacity of health systems for sustainable programming.
+Global Health Initiative (GHI) - The Zimbabwe GHI Strategy was approved in August 2012, after an inclusive process of consultation with partners, MOHCW, and USG agencies on priority areas and interventions for the GHI to address.
+The strategy reflects two key priority areas for GHI in Zimbabwe which are: the integrated delivery of health services with a particular emphasis on women and children; and building the capacity of health systems for sustainable programming.
 These focus areas are oriented towards reducing morbidity and mortality related to HIV, TB, malaria, reproductive health and maternal, newborn, and child health conditions.
+Progress towards this goal will involve increasing availability of and access to quality health services.